iiasa/abm/README.md

 ### Model

 Contains scripts and functions of the ABM (scaled version 1:10000).
 The function `abm.m` implements the model close to the formal description.
-The functions `simulateabm.m` and simulate `simulateabmmc.m` run individual and Monte Carlo simulations of the ABM respectively.
-The script `runabm.m` runs Monte Carlo simulations for the 40 reference quarters from `2010:Q1` to `2019:Q4`.
+The functions `simulate\_abm.m` and simulate `simulate\_abm\_mc.m` run individual and Monte Carlo simulations of the ABM respectively.
+The script `run\_abm.m` runs Monte Carlo simulations for the 40 reference quarters from `2010:Q1` to `2019:Q4`.
 The scripts `import_abm.m` and `import_abmx.m` save ABM forecasts to `./data/abm/` and `./data/abmx/` respectively, with `abmx` conditioning results on some variables being exogenous.

 ## References